Mirror a Yum Repository on Oracle Linux

 sudo gpg --import --import-options show-only /etc/pki/rpm-gpg/RPM-GPG-KEY-ol8

-This GPG key is specific to Oracle Linux 8.
+Use the GPG key specific to your client's OS.
 See https://yum.oracle.com/faq.html#a10 for more information.

 3. Disable existing repositories.